zzhua/go-quote/README.md

 # dowload fresh etf list and 5 years of etf data all in one file
 quote etf && quote -all=true -outfile=etf.csv -infile=etf.txt

+# dowload hourly data for all Bittrex BTC markets all in one file
+quote bittrex-btc && quote -source=bittrex -all=true -period=1h -outfile=bittrex-btc.csv -infile=bittrex-btc.txt

 # downloads 60 days of Google 5 minute quote history for AAPL to aapl.csv
 quote -source=google -period=5m aapl